-The undergraduate program in Black Studies at Queen's is a diverse, interdisciplinary program that explores and engages the connections between the arts, social justice, decolonial thought, and practices of anti-oppression.
-Our program spans multiple faculties and units to bring together world-leading experts in art and activism, geography and planning, global health, literature, creative writing, history, music, philosophy, political thought, religion, and cognate fields of race and anti-racism.
+The undergraduate program in Black Studies at Queen's is an interdisciplinary program that engages the connections between the arts, social justice, and practices of anti-oppression.
+Our program spans multiple units to bring together faculty, students, and staff that focus on art and activism, geography and planning, global health, literature, creative writing, history, music, philosophy, political thought, religion, and cognate fields of feminism, queer theory, and anti-racism.
+In the Black Studies program students will:

 Student experience